CLARIAH/descartes-tf/docs/about.md

 ## From TEI to Text-Fabric

-Because of the srtructured nature of TEI it was not very difficult or time consuming to migrate the result further to [Text-Fabric](https://github.com/annotation/text-fabric).
+Because of the structured nature of TEI it was not very difficult or time consuming to migrate the result further to [Text-Fabric](https://github.com/annotation/text-fabric).